Graphixa/WinforgeX/roadmap.md

 ## BUGFIXES
 [] Fix Install-Apps function (Currently using just VLC for --id in winget and not working), need to find a way to have the apps appear as a list within the INI config file.

-## NOTES
-- Operating out of: winforge-untested.ps1 for all correct system messaging.
-- System messages enabled for:
-  -  Install-Apps
-  -  Set-Services
-  -  Install-Fonts

-RENAME winforge-untested.ps1 to winforge.ps1 and rename old winforge.ps1 as winforge-backup-07.08.2024.ps1